SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at Medical University of South Carolina College of Medicine discussed a wide range of topics including personal hobbies, hypothetical scenarios, ethical dilemmas, inspirations, and past experiences.
-While some mentioned MMI format and nondisclosure agreements, the questions predominantly focused on personal attributes, values, career aspirations, and ethical considerations relevant to the practice of medicine.
+Students said most interesting question asked at Medical University of South Carolina College of Medicine discussed a variety of topics including personal hobbies, hypothetical scenarios, ethical dilemmas, and reflections on experiences.
+The interviews seemed to cover a wide range of questions from personal interests to ethical considerations, with some respondents mentioning a conversational atmosphere and others noting the presence of ethical inquiries.

 What was the most difficult question?

-Students said most difficult question asked at Medical University of South Carolina College of Medicine discussed a wide range of topics including ethical scenarios, personal challenges, healthcare policy, and reasons for choosing medicine over other healthcare professions.
-Several responses referenced MMI or Multiple Mini Interview format, indicating potential non-disclosure agreements due to the nature of the questions asked.
+Students said the most difficult question asked at Medical University of South Carolina College of Medicine discussed a wide range of topics including ethical scenarios, personal challenges, healthcare policy, and reasons for pursuing medicine over other healthcare professions.
+The interviews may have been in an MMI format, as many respondents mentioned non-disclosure or nondisclosure agreements, while questions on communication skills, personal experiences, and ethical dilemmas were common themes among applicants.

 How long was the interview?